-- 1. Fellowships from University, private, or corporate funds (465 positions). - 2.
-Employment as a teaching assistant (about 473 positions). - 3.
-Employment as a graduate student researcher (about 1513 positions).
+- 1. Fellowships from University, private, or corporate funds. - 2.
+Employment as a teaching assistant. - Employment as a graduate student researcher.

 Fellowships usually provide stipends competitive with those of other major universities, plus registration and nonresident tuition fees (where applicable).
 These stipends may be supplemented by a teaching assistantship or graduate student researcher appointment.
 The awards are generally reserved for new students.